markusmazurczak/k8s-cluster-creator/README.md

 # Kubernetes Setup
-This readme guides you through the process of setting up an preconfigured kubernetes environment with multiple VirtualBox images.
+This readme guides you through the process of setting up an preconfigured kubernetes environment.
+This environment consists out of multiple VirtualBox Images.
 Because I was too lazy to script everything there are one or two prerequisites that you have to execute manually in advance.

 The images are build using HashiCorp's Packer so you can re-configure everything you need to change the VM's as long as you know what you do ;).
 But I recommend